-The purpose of this study is to investigate the neural correlates during the actual learning process as the brain learns rules that rely on social/semantic or Behavioral phonological information. suggest that there are individual cognitive differences in the learning process for each of these important linguistic structures, and, if there are unique brain-related individual differences found, this could have important implications for designing pedagogical strategies in the field of language education.
+The purpose of this study was to continue investigating the neural correlates during the actual learning process as the brain learns rules.
+This year, we investigated the rules that categorize according to phonological information.
+Typological studies have shown that acquiring and learning these category rules relies heavily on phonological information, and, if there are unique brain-related individual differences found, this could have important implications for designing pedagogical strategies in the field of language education.
 In addition, the focus on examining learning in real time could reveal important individual differences in brain activation that can predict successful learning of these types of rules.